By way of

 “Is there anything that's not?”

 “Me!”
-(For a moment, Old Jou wiped the smile from his face...staring seriously, as though emphasizing something important had just been communicated.)
+(For a moment, Old Jou wiped the smile from his face, staring sternly as though emphasizing something important had just been said.)

 “That’s a start!”